18 Jan Maximal Strength or Explosive Strength. Which is More Important?

 - Kettlebell Snatch

-- Plometric training (jumps, explosive push ups, etc)
+- Plyometric training (jumps, explosive push ups, med ball throws, etc)

-From the list, you can see there are different types of exercises for each category.
+From the list, you can see there are different types of exercises for each quality of strength.

 Knowing exactly what you’re training for is half the battle.